V00D00-child/token_farm/README.md

 ### Stake token
 Investor can choose how many Dai token that want to stake with the Token Farm(Digital Bank)

-### Earn intrest for staking tokens(TokenFarm will only issue tokens to investors that are staking)
+### Earn interest for staking tokens(TokenFarm will only issue tokens to investors that are staking)
 Once smart contract have been deployed to blockchain and React app is running locally run issue token script "npm run block:issue-token".

 ### Unstake tokens